 004: Tom Erb – How to Expand your Sales Team while Amplifying your Sales Pipeline with Scalable Processes

-Is it time to turbo charge your sales ?
+Is it time to turbo charge your sales?
 Along with being the CEO of Tallann Resourcing, Tom Erb is an influential leader in the recruitment industry.
-He has a podcast of his own, 20 years of experience in this field, and a published book called Winning the Staffing Sales Game.
+He has 20 years of experience in this field, and a published book called Winning the Staffing Sales Game.
 This podcast focuses heavily on how to sell in the recruitment space, how to motivate your team, and what metrics you should be looking to track in your business.

 David Alonso: There's obviously a difficulty for the people trying to get new business, maybe it's just me, but I'm enjoying the fact that when I get a good phone call, I want to listen.
 It's something interesting there's a hook there, and most of the people that I come across, they're just too scared to actually have those tough conversations with prospects nowadays, because they already feel that it's going to fail before they start.
 How do you do you motivate people, coach them around these pieces?

 Tom Erb: Well, and to your point, it's getting harder and harder to get somebody live on the phone.
 It's not uncommon for me to talk to somebody, or coach a sales rep where we actually see the numbers where they're having a 30 to 1 ratio or higher.
 So, there's a lot of failure that's going into that.

 So, part of what the process does, is we try and reach out to them ahead of time and try to catch their attention so we can bring that ratio back down to a more manageable number.
 The biggest reason is, is because they don't know what to say, and they're not calling with a purpose.

 When they don't call you back, which nobody calls you back, you're disappointed.
 You feel like there's been failure there, and so, I've actually talked to many sales people who have told me that's what their voicemail or that's what their message is.